benjiolsen/OSAssignment/readme.txt

     As per the assignment specifications, it must be run in the format;
         './scheduler task_file m'
     where m is a number between 1 and 10, inclusive.

+DISCLAMER:
+    There are known issues and bugs in this software, as it was not completed to the assignment specifications in the due time.